Clitoria: Distribution

-These plants are native to tropical, subtropical and temperate areas of the world, from western North America east to Australia.
+These plants are native to tropical, subtropical and temperate areas of the world, ranging through the temperate and tropical Americas, sub-Saharan Africa, Arabian Peninsula, Indian Subcontinent, Indochina, southern China, and Western Australia and the Northern Territory.

 Uses

 The most widely known species of the genus is Clitoria ternatea, also known as butterfly pea.
 It is used as an herbal medicine, and it is used as food, as well.
 Its roots are used in ayurveda Hindu medicine.